 Other Stanford Funding Opportunities

 Stanford's Office of International Affairs (OIA) provides Faculty Seed Grants to support faculty in establishing new relationships with researchers outside the United States in order to broaden and deepen the scope of international research at Stanford.
+Also see general international seed funding opportunities for Stanford faculty.

 Past and present anchor programs at SCPKU operated by Stanford units: